 Don’t believe us?
 Try it for yourself!
-The Rustler Lodge has numerous accommodation options, plenty of amenities, onsite dining, and a spa for you to relax after a full day on the slopes.
+The Rustler Lodge has numerous accommodations, amenities, onsite dining, and a spa for relaxing after a full day on the slopes.

-Some of our favorite amenities include the outdoor heated pool, massage therapy, facial treatments, indoor jacuzzi, hot tub, ski-in and ski-out access, fine dining, and a business center so you can work remotely while you are on your weekend away.
+Some of our favorite amenities include the outdoor heated pool, massage therapy, facial treatments, indoor jacuzzi, hot tub, ski-in and ski-out access, fine dining, and a business center so you can work remotely on your weekend away.

 #9 Best Traditional Mountain Lodge: Alta Lodge, Alta

 If you enjoy being in the mountains but don’t need all the frills and higher prices of luxury getaways, then Alta Lodge is ideal.
 Located in Alta, the same town as the Snowpine Lodge, the Alta Lodge offers comfortable amenities at a fraction of the price of a luxury hotel or resort.

 Featuring Sunday brunch, expansive views, and numerous hiking trails right outside your front door, this lodge is a repeat favorite among local Utah residents — and we don’t blame them!

 With skiing adventure packages, various rooms and rates, kids’ clubs to keep your children entertained, and summer activities, there is something to do here, no matter the month.

 #10 Best Luxury Hotel for Slope Side Access in Park City: Waldorf Astoria, Park City

 Surely you have heard of this ritzy hotel chain before, right?